 This is an award which offers an integrated and flexible program of biblical, theological and ministry training for students who have demonstrated ability and success in studying at degree level.
-Students would normally enter this program with a degree in a field other than, though not necessarily exclusive of, theology.
-Substantial ministry experience is also a prerequisite.
 The Graduate Diploma of Christian Studies prepares students to continue working in their current vocation or to pursue additional theological training.

 CLTC will confer this award at the end of the prescribed period of study, normally one year of full-time study or its equivalent.
-However, the student may be eligible to use this award to apply for entry into to Master's level study at CLTC.
+The student may be eligible to use this award to apply for entry into to Master's level study at CLTC.
 The student must meet the entrance standards for the Master of Theology.

-The Graduate Diploma of Christian Studies normally consists of 130 credit points, including at least 50 credits in Bible and Theology.
-Up to 16 credits may be done at advanced diploma level.
+The Graduate Diploma of Christian Studies normally consists of 130 credit points, including at least 50 credits in Bible and Theology.Up to 16 credits may be done at advanced diploma level.